gudstrand/jpop/README.md

 	 git clone git@github.com:gudstrand/jpop.git

 ### Gradle build
-#### gradlew
-Don't worry if you do not have gradle installed.  cd into the application directory and run gradlew to install gradle.
-You should only need to do this the first time you download jpop.

-#### gradlebootRUn
-Next, to build and launch the webserver cd into the jpop directory and run the following gradle command:
+To build and launch the webserver cd into the jpop directory and run the following gradle command (mak sure to include the "w", it is not a typo!):

-	gradle bootRun
+	gradlew bootRun

 This command will build and package the server, and launch it on port 8080 on the localhost.

+#### Alternative
+You can also build the application with the command

+	gradlew build

+This command will build the application jar.
+That can be run with the following commmand

+	java -jar jpop-rest-service-0.1.0.jar

 ## Using JPOP
 The Jpop REST service accepts only one parameter, that is the url of the